prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation-February-2021-Rekognition-vs-Private-ID.md

 <pre>
 Evaluation of the Cloud Biometric API Facial Recognition Algorithm using Diversity in Faces Fair Evaluation Dataset (DIF-CELEB-1M).
-The [Cloud Biometric API](https://private.id) Face Model 1607349233 ran on 17 Dec 2020.
-The [Amazon Rekognition®](https://aws.amazon.com/rekognition/) service ran on 16 Feb 2021.
+The Cloud Biometric API Face Recognition Model 1607349233 ran on 17 Dec 2020.
+The Amazon Rekognition® service ran on 16 Feb 2021.
 </pre>

 ### `Introduction`
 Recent academic papers suggest facial recognition algorithms contain bias for (or against) one or more subgroups.
 A customer therefore requested that Private Identity® provide a diversity evaluation of the Cloud Biometric API facial recognition algorithm.
 In addition, the customer asked for the ability to run the evaluation themselves.

 To accomplish the requested evaluation, we built the Diversity in Faces evaluation dataset (DIF-CELEB-1M).
 Then, we built an AWS Lambda and GCP Cloud Function (both run the same code) to accommodate high-throughput, serverless predictions and enrolls.
-Finally, we ran the Lambda function to enroll all classes in DIF-CELEB-1M in both Cloud Biometric API and Amazon Rekognition® and predict each probe.
+Finally, we ran the Lambda function to enroll all classes in DIF-CELEB-1M in both [Cloud Biometric API](https://private.id) and [Amazon Rekognition®](https://aws.amazon.com/rekognition/) and predict each probe.
 The results are described below.

 ### `Methods`